junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 There is no angel there -- or any sign of one.

 Whatever he's been expecting to see, whatever he's been bracing himself to prepare for, there is nothing to find.
-No sign of destruction, no sign of divinity, no sign of what the men of the city must had done to the angel.
+No sign of destruction, no sign of divinity, no sign of what the men of the city must have done to the angel.
 There is no sign of an angel at all.

 He lingers around the square aimlessly, then starts wandering along the street.
 There is no high-pitched angel sound anywhere, even if he walks close to the houses, tilting his head to listen carefully inside.
-The angel has disappeared, as if it never has arrived.
+The angel has disappeared, as if it had never arrived.

 He pauses at the door of his house for a moment, hesitating.
-From where he stands, Dean can see their neighbor Martin's house, bigger and taller than theirs, having two floors rather than one, the kind that can host a fancy guest room and a luxurious well-equipped underground cellar.
+From where he stands, Dean can see their neighbor Martin's house, bigger and taller than theirs, having two floors rather than one, the kind that can host a fancy guest room and a luxurious, well-equipped underground cellar.
 He can practically smell the corruption and hedonism from this distance.
 He wrinkles his nose.

 He does not go into his own house.